Low Histamine Diet Plan

 Keep a food diary of foods and symptoms so you can track if you may have other food allergies, sensitivities, or intolerances beyond histamine.

-This is common to have.
+It is common to have other food intolerances.
 Keeping these records will make them easier to spot.

 You’ll want to talk to your healthcare specialist about these:

-I never want you to limit foods if it’s not necessary so please work closely with your doctor.
+You never want to limit foods if it’s not necessary, so please work closely with your doctor.

 Use My Low Histamine Recipes